skipperq93/cyberkit/Tools/yocto/README.md

-# Yocto-based cross-build support on WebKit build scripts
+# Yocto-based cross-build support on CyberKit build scripts

-This documents how the cross-build support on the WebKit build scripts works for Yocto-based targets.
+This documents how the cross-build support on the CyberKit build scripts works for Yocto-based targets.

 ## The script 'cross-toolchain-helper'

 The script ```cross-toolchain-helper``` is the one responsible for building the cross-toolchain and the images for any supported target.
-The other WebKit scripts that support cross-building (like build-webkit) end calling this ```cross-toolchain-helper``` script to integrate with it.
+The other CyberKit scripts that support cross-building (like build-webkit) end calling this ```cross-toolchain-helper``` script to integrate with it.

 This script also allows to start a development shell for the target.

-For more info run: ```${WebKitDirectory}/Tools/Scripts/cross-toolchain-helper --help``` and also read the documenation and examples below
+For more info run: ```${CyberKitDirectory}/Tools/Scripts/cross-toolchain-helper --help``` and also read the documenation and examples below

 ### The targets.conf file

 This script can build a cross-toolchain (a Yocto SDK) and a image for a specific board.
-The boards supported are defined on the file ```${WebKitDirectory}/Tools/yocto/targets.conf```
+The boards supported are defined on the file ```${CyberKitDirectory}/Tools/yocto/targets.conf```

 This configuration file defined the boards (targets) supported in a windows-ini-file-like (python-configparser) syntax.